cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 	- The woman addressed them each by name and said the same thing

 ### Church (E5)
-> Atop a slight rise, against the roots of the pillar stone that supports [[Castle Ravenloft]] stands a gray, sagging edifice of stone and wood.
+> Atop a slight rise, against the roots of the pillar stone that supports [[Castle Ravenloft (K)]] stands a gray, sagging edifice of stone and wood.
 This church has obviously weathered the assaults of evil for centuries on end and is work and weary.
 A bell tower rises toward the back, and flickering light shines through holes in the shingled roof.
 The rafters strain feebly against their load

 When approaching:
 > The heavy wooden doors of the church are covered with claw marks and scarred by fire.